coldest country in the world

 4. Long Winters: High-latitude areas experience extended winter seasons, with minimal daylight during certain months, leading to frigid conditions.

-5. Elevation and Ice Cover: Higher altitudes and permanent ice or snow reflect sunlight (a phenomenon called albedo), keeping these regions colder for longer periods.
+5. Elevation and Ice Cover: Higher altitudes and permanent ice or snow reflect sunlight (a phenomenon called albedo), keeping these regions colder for more extended periods.

 Human Adaptation to Extreme Cold